ZerothAngel/FtDScripts/control/airplane.md

  1. Tune the PIDs.
 The defaults are OK, they work fine on the few test craft I used.
 Look elsewhere for tips on how to tune a PID.
  2. Modify `MaxPitch` if you want.
 But generally, if your `AltitudePID` is tuned well, you won't have to limit `MaxPitch` much.
  3. Decide if you want to bank to turn and if so, how many degrees difference before banking.
-By default, it will bank up to 50 degrees for heading changes more than 10 degrees as long as its altitude is at least 200 meters.
-See `AngleBeforeRoll`, `MaxRollAngle` and other settings.
+Typically, your plane will need very strong yaw authority to counteract the climb caused by the roll + pitch up maneuver.

 ## Balloon Manager ##